AfolabiBUkky/sentiment-analysis-web-app/README.md

 This app is built using **Python 3.9**

 ## Start Service
-To start the application, do the following:
+Now, to start the application, do the following:

     python app.py